Why Accessible Websites?

 This article's purposes included helping readers understand:

-How including keyboard-enabled interfaces can make more digital content
+- How including keyboard-enabled interfaces can make digital content more accessible.

 Click here to